LAripping/laripping.github.io/_posts/2021-04-29-noobs-guide-to-osep.md

 This wasn't even the first time this had happened throughout my 90 day engagement with all things OSEP, as another [very nifty tool](https://github.com/calebstewart/bypass-clm) I initially used in one challenge lab ended up being picked up soon afterwards...
 So here's one solid piece of advice you should already know:

-{% include tip.html content="Please, please don't upload your payloads to Virustotal.
+{% include tip.html title="Tip:" content="Please, please don't upload your payloads to Virustotal.
 And don't test them in an internet-connected machine either!
 If necessary, take the hard (and rewarding) way: Spawn a test VM with no internet access, install all/most prestigious AVs and test there instead.
 I didn't.
 But my technical debt *will* haunt me as (hopefully) one day I'll go through the same process for some job." %}

 Anyway, back to our story.
 I tried lots of things to bypass it, including taking the alternative route for initial access.
 Oh yeah, by the way, the exam includes "multiple" distinct paths to get initial access and presumably different paths through the network from there (fun fact: One of them in my exam looked a lot like a rabbit hole).
 Deep down on my list was also a means of payload "obfuscation" we're taught in the course.
 But it was so low because: